What is liquid trade waste?

 Sewerage systems are generally designed to cater for waste from domestic sources that are

 essentially of predictable strength and quality.
 Council may accept trade waste into its sewerage system as a service to businesses and industry.

 Liquid trade waste may place significantly greater demands on sewerage systems than domestic sewage and, if uncontrolled, can pose serious problems to public health, worker safety, Council’s sewerage system and the environment.

-If you discharge trade waste, you must have our written approval.
+If you discharge trade waste, you must have our written approval in accordance with Section 68 of the Local Government Act 1993.
 If you are discharging trade waste without our approval, we may disconnect your premises from the sewerage system.